 5) Due date

-Always show the due date on invoice.
+Always show the due date on the invoice.
 Some businesses use positive reinforcement like ‘discounts on early payment’ or negative reinforcement like ‘late fees’ on the invoice.
 Select the best strategy relevant to your business and mention the details in your terms.

 6) Terms & Conditions